 If an Employer Wants to Cut Employee Pay

-Employers need to know that employees have the right to contact the state employment department or state labor board if their pay is cut without consent (except as I stated above).
-As an employer, you don't want the state labor people coming into your business in response to employee complaints.
+Employers need to know that employees have the right to contact the state employment department or state labor board if their pay is cut without consent (except as stated above).
+As an employer, you don't want the state labor department coming into your business in response to employee complaints.
 They will do a complete audit and may find other employment law violations.
-They may decide to contact federal agencies if they find federal violations.
-Not a pleasant picture for your business.
+They also may decide to contact federal agencies if they find federal violations.